Sha5hwati/Titanic/README.md

 # Titanic-dataset
-Analysis of the titanic dataset
+Analysis of the titanic dataset using:
+  * Classification Trees
+  * Neural Networks